‘Bachelor’ Villain Corinne Olympios Posed Topless For Modeling Shots Before Going On The Show

-The Bachelor villain Corinne Olympios posed topless for some modeling photos before joining the cast of women fighting for Nick Vial’s affection.
+The Bachelor villain Corinne Olympios posed topless for some modeling photos before joining the cast of women fighting for Nick Viall’s affection.

-It turns out, it was not Corinne’s first topless bikini photo shoot when she on the set of The Bachelor with Nick Vial’s hands over her bare breasts.
+It turns out, it was not Corinne’s first topless bikini photo shoot when she went topless on the set of The Bachelor with Nick Viall’s hands over her bare breasts.
 The reality show “villain” posed for some sultry shots on the beach in her bathing suit just before going on the hit ABC series, according to Daily Mail.

 A photo posted by Corinne Olympios (@colympios) on